 The Elmer Holmes Bobst Library, designed by Philip Johnson and Richard Foster, is the flagship of a 10-library system that provides access to the world's scholarship.
-The Division of Libraries holds 5.3 million book volumes.
-Its online catalog, BobCat, contains 4.5 million records, including 1.6 million e-books, 174,200 e-journals, 281,808 serial titles, and over 163,000 audio and video recordings.
+The Division of Libraries holds 5.8 million book volumes.
+Its online catalog, BobCat, contains 4.5 million records, including more than 2 million e-books, 174,200 e-journals, 281,808 serial titles, and over 163,000 audio and video recordings.
 The special collections are uniquely strong in the performing arts, radical and labor history, and the history of New York and its avant-garde culture.

 Bobst Library serves as a center for the NYU community’s intellectual life.
-It offers over 2,500 seats for student study.
-The Avery Fisher Center for Music and Media is one of the world’s largest academic media centers, with an extensive audio and video collection featuring classic and contemporary works from around the world.
+It offers over 3,000 seats for student study.
+The Avery Fisher Center for Music and Media is one of the world’s largest academic media centers, with an extensive audio and video collection featuring classic and contemporary works from around the world as well as the multi-channel Feldstein Immersion Room, which provides one of the most dramatic listening experiences in New York.
 The Digital Studio offers a constantly evolving, leading-edge resource for faculty and student projects and promotes and supports access to digital resources for teaching, learning, research, and arts events.
-The Data Service Studio provides expert staff and access to software, statistical computing, geographical information systems analysis, data collection resources, and data management services in support of quantitative research at NYU.
+The Data Service Lab is equipped with high performance computers for qualitative, quantitative, and geographical research.
+The Studio and the Lab are staffed by expert consultants from the Libraries and NYU IT.

 Beyond Bobst, the library of the renowned Courant Institute of Mathematical Sciences focuses on research-level material in mathematics, computer science, and related fields.
-The Stephen Chan Library of Fine Arts at the Institute of Fine Arts (IFA) houses the rich collections that support the research and curricular needs of the institute's graduate programs in art history and archaeology.
-The Jack Brause Library at SPS Midtown, the most comprehensive facility of its kind, serves the information needs of every sector of the real estate community.
-The Library of the Institute for the Study of the Ancient World (ISAW) is a resource for advanced research and graduate education in ancient civilizations from the western Mediterranean to China.
-The Bern Dibner Library serves the NYU Tandon School of Engineering.
+The Stephen Chan Library of the Institute of Fine Arts houses the rich collections that support the research and curricular needs of the institute's graduate programs in art history and archaeology.
+The Jack Brause Library at the SPS Midtown Center, serves the information needs of the program’s students and faculty, as well as those of the real estate community.
+The Library of the Institute for the Study of the Ancient World (ISAW) is strong in Greek and Roman art and archaeology, Egyptology, Mesopotamian archaeology, Assyriology, Central Asia, Iran, and Asian art.
+In Brooklyn, the Bern Dibner Library at NYU Tandon School of Engineering specializes in science, engineering, and technology management.
 The libraries of NYU Abu Dhabi and NYU Shanghai provide access to all the resources in BobCat and are building their own collection of books and other print materials in support of the schools' developing curricula.
 Complementing the collections of the Division of Libraries are those of the Health Sciences Library and School of Law.

 The NYU Division of Libraries continually enhances its student and faculty services and expands its research collections, responding to the extraordinary growth of the University's academic programs in recent years and to the rapid expansion of electronic information resources.
 Bobst Library's professional staff includes 64 subject specialists who select materials and work with faculty and graduate students in every field of study at NYU.
 The staff also includes specialists in undergraduate outreach, instructional services, preservation, geospatial information, digital scholarship, scholarly communication, reference services, geographic information systems, and more.